-Schumacher did a whole feature on Pyne Hollyhock & Nancy Pyne, whose home it was first introduced in, when famed designer Albert Hadley sourced this floral chintz from England for her home.
+Schumacher did a feature on Pyne Hollyhock & Nancy Pyne, whose home it was first introduced in.
+Famed designer Albert Hadley sourced this floral chintz for her home from England.
 Chintz wasn't in fashion at the time, but for Pyne it was love at first sight - "My friends and family said "No, no no!"
 But I said "Yes - I like it."

-It was cool to read the history behind it & I also enjoyed reading about Mrs. Pyne herself!
+It was cool to read the origin story of this gorgeous pattern & I enjoyed reading about Mrs. Pyne herself!
 Including her maxims for a well-lived life.
 My favorite - "You've got to never think about yourself, never, and you've got to think about other people".
-Clearly, she's a lady with great style & a force to reckon with!
+Clearly, she's a lady with great style AND a force to reckon with.

-Because of it's popularity, the Pyne Hollyhock is an excellent study in how a pattern as exquisite as this can be applied in different ways in your home.
+Because of it’s popularity, the Pyne Hollyhock is an excellent study in how a pattern as exquisite as this can be applied in different ways in a home.
 Let's explore!